AgonyTeam/Agony/README.md

 ------ if not update.

 do you have afterbirth installed ?
------- if no then you cant use this mod.
+------ if yes make sure you use the afterbirth version of this mod.

 do you have any other mods installed?
 ------ if yes try deinstall all mods and install only this mod.